 In general, you’ll be in close communication with your treatment team, who will evaluate your condition, perform any necessary tests and ensure you are medically cleared to proceed.
 You may need to stop taking certain medications before surgery, including insulin.
 You’re also encouraged to arrive at TGH with a fully charged cell phone and remove any jewelry, makeup, hair accessories and oral appliances.
 Friends and family members will be able to stay with you until it is time to go to the operating room.

 Get in Touch With Us

 TGH’s Transplant Institute stands at the forefront of organ disease treatment and surgical care, having performed more than 10,000 organ transplants since the inception of our program.
+Additionally, our liver transplant program has earned a #7 national ranking by volume, making us one of the busiest transplant centers in the country.
 To learn more about our approach to transplant surgery in general, call 1-800-505-7769.
 If you’re a current or potential liver transplant patient, you can call our liver transplant office directly at (813) 844-8686.